Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H5XZebVqyTA.md

 # [January 26th, 2021 Livestream](../2021-01-26.md)
 ## Q&A: Will physics be improved later on, i.e. Steel Beams for supports instead of floating platforms?
 https://www.youtube.com/watch?v=H5XZebVqyTA
-This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: No floating platforms any more?](./yt-o_kTaVSOdg4.md) [https://www.youtube.com/watch?v=o_kTaVSOdg4](https://www.youtube.com/watch?v=o_kTaVSOdg4)
+This question was possibly duplicated with a more recent answer: [February 1st, 2022 Livestream Q&A: Will you ever implement gravity to the Building objects?](./yt-8jD6INRCUQg.md) [https://www.youtube.com/watch?v=8jD6INRCUQg](https://www.youtube.com/watch?v=8jD6INRCUQg)

 ### Topics